-Produce data on jobs and occupations outlook in STEM fields.

-Develop specific credentialing programs at local higher education institutions.

-Encourage development of new applied sciences and engineering programs in higher education in emerging areas of specialization and industry development.

->Expose K-12 students to opportunities in STEM.
+- > Produce data on jobs and occupations outlook in STEM fields. - > Develop specific credentialing programs at local higher education institutions. - > Encourage development of new applied sciences and engineering programs in higher education in emerging areas of specialization and industry development. - >Expose K-12 students to opportunities in STEM. - 4.
+Continue to increase the number of workers in the skilled trades through training programs.

-4. Continue to increase the number of workers in the skilled trades through training programs.
-Who: State and Local 2- and 4-year higher education institutions, Network for Economic Opportunity When: Next five years Resources: State, federal and private funding
+Who: State and Local 2- and 4-year higher education institutions, Network for Economic

+Opportunity

+Resources: State, federal and private funding